 The School of Nursing has relationships with organizations around the world that are able to provide clinical placements to students.
 Offerings will vary based on partner sites.
 Interested CNL students should contact the School of Nursing Global Opportunities office.

-Independent study: students who are seeking to independently work on theses, capstones, or other research projects in global settings.
+Independent study: students who are seeking to work independently on theses, capstones, or other research projects in global settings.

 Mentored research: students who are working with faculty as research assistants in global settings.